pebblecode/pebblecode.github.io/_posts/2016-02-02-react-redux-unit-testing.md

 In this post I'll go through how to get enzyme setup to test your presentational components.
 ---

+---
+layout: post
+title:  Unit Testing React Components and Redux Containers
+author: Mike James
+categories: react
+---
+In this post I'll go through how to get enzyme setup to test your presentational components.
+---

-# Unit testing React Components and Redux reducers
+### Unit testing React Components and Redux reducers

 NB: this post assumes knowledge of react, redux and webpack.

 I recently started working on a new project, the task; to build your standard single page app with a rich user experience.
 We decided to go for React and Redux as we're also using it on a few other client and internal projects, plus its my goto tool for client side development.
 However I was interested in this move to more functional languages for clientside development such as [Elm](http://elm-lang.org) but not quite ready to use it in anger yet; stay tuned for for another blogpost ;).